batok/zig-pg-demo/README.md

 # Zig program accessing Postgresql using libpq C library

-## Docker to run postgresql to test this program.
+## Command to run postgresql server in docker with port 25432.

 ### Open a terminal window and run ...
 ```bash